 David had always intended to retire in the Lake Buchanan area near Austin, but found it over-run by city people and Californians bent on changing Real Texas to something else.

 David’s heart was always in rural Texas which he considers the heartland of the Great State.

 His great-grandfather was a pioneer Texas newspaper publisher.
-His grandfather was a newspaper owner as was David’s father.
-David is a past president of the West Texas Press Association and he grew up in the back shop of a hot metal newspaper where his dad made galleys of type on the linotype and an old widow woman mailed out the papers using a Mustang Mailer to stamp the addresses on the newspapers.
+His grandfather before him was a newspaper owner as was David’s father.
+David is a past president of the West Texas Press Association and grew up in the back shop of a hot metal newspaper where his dad made galleys of type on the linotype and an old widow woman mailed out the papers using a Mustang Mailer to stamp the addresses on the newspapers.
 The papers back then were usually printed in-house on a flatbed Babcock press.

 David fears daily newspapers are facing a lingering demise with community newspapers being the only viable print media to stay for the long run.

 David previously lived in the community of Sherwood in very rural Irion County on the banks of Spring Creek about a half mile from where his great-grandfather first published his newspaper in 1900.

 RealTexas Blog.com was published from David’s home office/manspace in Sherwood.
 Now it is in the Helotes/San Antonio area.
 You won’t find Sherwood in any list of incorporated cities, but it’s in the San Angelo, Texas geographic area.
 Some people call it The Republic of Sherwood.
 Helotes is clinging to its individuality as part of the San Antonio metro area.
 He draws on his experience and passion for Real Texas and Texans and believes they are still the finest examples of human beings on the planet.